jeff-hykin/XD-bash-tools/README.md

-# Sub
+# What
+These are some tools that make the basics of bash easier.
+For example 'show' is a more readable form of ls and 'sub' is a more friendly version of sed.

+### show
+Just type 'show' in any directory and it will show files/folders and links.

+### sub
-Its like sed, but modern and simple.
-It uses ruby regular expressions to make replacements.
+Uses ruby regular expressions to make replacements.
 When given 1 argument it functions like grep.

-### examples
+##### examples
 `echo "hello" | sub 'e' 'a'`<br>
 \>>> `hallo`<br>
 <br>